fbpx

 Sustainability at Bawah Reserve, insects thriving with natural mosquito treatment, Gecko on leaf.

-Bawah Reserve is a truly unique, Sustainability-first resort.
-Our vision is to protect and enhance our islands and its surrounding marine ecosystem, and to empower the communities who inhabit the neighbouring islands.
-Bawah Reserve invites our guests to experience the beauty of these untouched islands, whilst learning about the environmental and social challenges that threaten their existence.
+Bawah Reserve is a truly unique resort with a Sustainability-first ethos.
+Our vision is to protect and enhance our islands and their surrounding marine ecosystems, while simultaneously empowering and uplifting the village communities on neighbouring islands.
+We invite our guests to experience the beauty of our islands, while learning about the environmental and social challenges that may threaten their existence.

 Sustainability at Bawah Reserve, insects thriving with natural mosquito treatment, Gecko on leaf.